S5 Ep82: How To Impress Recruiters and What 10,000 Interviews Reveal

 Andy 14:35

 Thanks, Gail.
-I really like the idea of the whole concept is finding the intersection of shared values.
-In that process, Do you have a go to question or probably more likely a line of inquiry that consistently reveals whether or not a candidate has that intersection of shared values to really further the candidacy and have their candidacy stand out as if not the leader at least one of the absolute contenders that the organization has confidence and pulling the trigger with
+I really like the concept of finding the intersection of shared values.
+Do you have a go-to question, or more likely a line of inquiry, that reveals whether a candidate truly has that intersection of values?

 Andy 17:36